cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
-In this document, we define schemes for constructing hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
-Hybrid KEMs built using these schemes provide strong security properties as long as the undelying algorithms are secure.
+In this document, we define frameworks for constructing hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
+Hybrid KEMs built using these frameworks provide strong security properties as long as the underlying algorithms are secure.

 --- middle